hello12324/MyIdea/Corona_virus/README.md

 - Throat is a little sore but no problem.
 - My back hurts very much.
 - Physical weakness.
+- The skin of the body feels burning pain (the skin hurts like being scratched by a knife).

 ```2023-1-2 8:10AM```, Around, I explained the situation to the teacher, the teacher thinks it was caused by my exercise (playing badminton) yesterday or a small cold.
 ## (8:10) Symptoms (incomplete)